mamba-org/quetz/docs/source/deploying/configuration.rst

 .. code::

    [sqlalchemy]
-   # The URL to the data base to use.
+   # The URL to the database to use.
    database_url = "postgresql://postgres:mysecretpassword@localhost:5432/quetz"

    # Undocumented setting, unknown use